wguardado/fuse-broker-topology/ReadMe.md

 a GET invocation.
 It creates a Java Object, stores it in the Exchange properties and then invokes an ActiveMQ Queue.

-When working on a Standalone ActiveMQ everythings works fine, but when the route is used against a Mesh of Two or More ActiveMQ brokers using the `discovery:fabric` mechanism sometimes the CXF route does not get the response.

 ## Environment Setup
 This a reduced version of a Development environment, it uses a Fabric Setup